-Search Video Library (412 Assets Found)
+Search Video Library for: Compliance

 What do you do with employees who are not living up to expectations?
 Do you fire them on the spot?
 Do you give them another chance?
 How many chances do you give them before you terminate them?
 These questions and many more are being asked every day by supervisors and managers.
 This powerful program answers many questions supervisors have about handling performance problems with their employees and documenting the progressive discipline process.